cyew3/oneVPL-intel-gpu/api/documentation/mediasdkfei-man.md

 <img src="./pic/preenc_encode.png" width="810" height="250" align=center />

-### <a id='_ENC followed by PAK'>ENC followed by PAK</a>
+### <a id='ENC_followed_by_PAK'>ENC followed by PAK</a>

 This is the most powerful usage model.
 It lacks bitrate control and reference list handling logics but instead allows application to make changes between mode decision and actual entropy coding.
 Any step in pipeline, including ENC and PAK, may be repeated as many times as necessary to achieve better mode decision or satisfy bitrate control requirements.

 Major drawbacks of this model are performance degradation and high implementation complexity.